supermemo-wiki/SuperMemo.Wiki/supermemo/sleep-chart.md

 > Please keep in mind that these are only estimates, *not* recommendations.
 If the value provided by Sleep Chart appears to be absurd, then apply your judgement and trust your natural instincts (i.e., you must go to sleep if you feel tired).
 Furthermore, as it has been previously indicated, the graphs are only accurate if you free-run your sleep.
 {.is-warning}

+Let's have a look at the annotated screenshot above.

 .